 The results of using the psychology of colors in marketing:

 It cannot be said that color is the sole deciding factor that can lead to your brand’s success.
-This is because it is a combination of marketing techniques that can ultimately help your brand be successful.
+This is because it is a combination of marketing techniques and online branding techniques that can ultimately help your brand be successful.

 It is, however, undeniable, that making use of the psychology of colors in marketing can help your brand receive much-needed recognition.
 Various studies conclusively state that ads that are colored perform 42% better than those same ads without color.